How do I apply for a place in your school for my child?

 For safety reasons children should not wear any jewellery in school.
 However, they may wear a named wrist watch and if your child has pierced ears, small studs may be worn.
 These will need to be removed by the child for PE lessons and if your child goes swimming.

 Tell me about PE?

-Children should have PE kits in school every day.
-Children should wear a white t-shirt, black shorts and trainers or plimsolls.
+Children can wear their PE kits to school on PE Days.
+PE kit is a white t-shirt, black shorts and trainers or plimsolls.
 In cold weather please remember to include black joggers.